Love Runs Out

 "Love Runs Out" is a song recorded by American pop rock band OneRepublic for the 2014 reissue of their third studio album Native (2013).
-It was produced by Ryan Tedder, who co-wrote the song with Brent Kutzle, Drew Brown, Zach Filkins, and Eddie Fisher.
-The song was digitally released in Australia on April 14, 2014, and was serviced to contemporary hit radio in the United States on May 6 as the fourth overall single from the album.
+The song was produced by frontman Ryan Tedder, who co-wrote it with bandmates Brent Kutzle, Drew Brown, Zach Filkins, and Eddie Fisher.
+"Love Runs Out" was digitally released in Australia on April 14, 2014, and was serviced to contemporary hit radio in the United States on May 6 as the fourth overall single from the album.

 Background and composition

 "Love Runs Out" was originally intended to be the first single from Native, but was eventually passed over in favour of "If I Lose Myself".
 Tedder told Capital FM, "We have a new single that's not even on the album that's about to drop.
 I can't quote the date," and "I wanted ["Love Runs Out"] to be the first single, a few of us in the band did, but I could not finish the chorus.
 And you can't have a song without a chorus."

-According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Love Runs Out" is written in the key of G minor with a moderate tempo of 120 beats per minute.
-Tedder's vocals span from D3 to D5 in the song.
+Sheet music for "Love Runs Out" shows the key of G minor with a moderate tempo of 120 beats per minute.
+The vocals span from D3 to D5 in the song.